Become part of a vital, global community dedicated to improving nutrition implementation worldwide

 LMIC & LIC:

-Individuals enrolled in a graduate program of study (master or doctorate degree), whose research topic or practical experience focuses on IR, nutrition programmes, or policy and program planning and/or operations can apply for student membership.
+- Masters program whose research topic or practical experience focuses on IR, nutrition programs, or policy and program planning and/or operations.

 LMIC & LIC: $10

 Affiliate members are organizations and individuals who share the Society’s vision and mission but do not meet the criteria for full or student membership.